micsport13/stat386-projects/_posts/2022-09-22-first-post.md

 The first part, `\documentclass{article}` defines the type of document you are creating.
 This will call from templates installed on your computer already.
 The second part combined with its closing tag is the `\begin{document}` and `\end{document}` is basically the content of your document.
 Everything inside of these tags will be what shows up compiled into a PDF.
 If any LaTeX code shows up outside of these tags, it will not appear within your PDF.
 The following lines are plain text that will be included.
 It is important to note that formatting is not included within this part and the fact that the content is on two lines doesn't mean that it will appear that way on the PDF.
 To create a new line, you will use the `\\` characters.

-One of the most important things in LaTeX (pronounced lay-tech/tek) is the ability to inline mathematical functions.
+One of the most important things in LaTeX is the ability to inline mathematical functions.
 For example two-thirds can be represented in Latex as `$\frac{2}{3}$` or $\frac{2}{3}$.
 The dollar signs represent inline math functions.
 Everything between the two dollar signs will be converted to look like how we most often see it written.
 Additionally, there is a math mode that simply uses 2 dollar signs instead of one as is much more useful for long equations.

 Within LaTeX, there are additional functions that allow you greater formatting within your document.
 For example, you can create equations using the `\begin{equation}` and `\end{equation}` which will push the equation to the middle of the page.
 These are most often called environments and will have specific formatting such as the equation environment shown below.